boozie4/GithubProject/Files/Assignment3.md

  * To see a list of local branches, a developer would use the command "git branch".
 The current branch will be marked with an asterisk.
  * To see the remote branches, a developer would use the command "git branch -r".
  * To see both remote and local branches at the same time, a developer would use the command "git brand -a".
+ 16. **View the local branches and create a new branch.
+Look again.
+Show before and after.**
+ * Screenshots of before and adding a new branch are in the Screenshots folder.
+ 17. **What are different ways to switch to a new branch?**
+ * In order to switch to a different branch, a developer can use one of two commands.
+The first command, which is the newer one, is "git switch 'branch name'".
+The second way, which is older but still supported, is "git checkout 'branch name'".
+ 18. **Delete your local branch without pushing to a remote or merging to your main branch.
+Show that it's gone.**
+ * A screenshot showing the branch named "new" as deleted is stored in the "Screenshots" folder under the name "LocalBranchesAfterNewBranchDeleted.png".